Everything You Need to Know About Health Insurance for Long-Term Travelers

 Both SafetyWing and Genki limit their coverage in America.
 (SafetyWing also limits coverage in Singapore and Hong Kong, and Genki limits it in Canada; please note these 30-day limits apply to all these countries combined: for example, Genki users can spend a total of 30 days every year in the U.S. and/or Canada).

-SafetyWing does have an optional U.S. add-on for their Nomad Health product too (available even to Americans), but it will almost double your premium.
+SafetyWing does have an optional U.S. add-on for their Nomad Insurance Complete too — available even to Americans if America is not your country of residence — but it will almost double your premium.

-Without the expensive add-on, Nomad Health covers only accident and emergency care for up to 30 days.
-They say they’ll pay “usual, customary, and reasonable” expenses for “accidents” (up to the policy limit of $1.5 million) and up to $50,000 for “illnesses,” but only $500 for any “outpatient” treatment.
+Without the expensive add-on, Nomad Insurance Complete covers only accident and emergency care for up to 30 days.
+They say they’ll pay “usual, customary, and reasonable” expenses for “accidents” (up to the policy limit of $1.5 million) and up to $50,000 for “illnesses,” but only $500 for any “outpatient” treatment (excluding surgery).

 I have previously written about a great Genki Resident hack: they offered six months of “full” home country coverage, and it even applied to Americans, which meant that American customers had six months of full American coverage every year, even with no add-on.
-But Genki Native has discontinued this feature (though it may still be available to Genki Resident customers — I would ask, and get it in writing).
+But Genki Native does not have this feature (though it may still be available to Genki Resident customers — I would ask, and get it in writing).

 With Genki Native, they limit coverage in the United States and Canada for everyone to 30 days in any insurance year, with a maximum payout of $270,000, and only for “life-threatening emergencies and transport to another country.”
 And unlike SafetyWing, they have no expanded U.S. coverage option for their “full” insurance product.